lioujj/pxt-IR/README.md

 [![click here to see the sample video](https://img.youtube.com/vi/4JWbFmI6djI/0.jpg)](https://www.youtube.com/watch?v=4JWbFmI6djI)

 ## Sample1
-The code of how to receive IR message
+The code of how to receive IR message.\
+For now, the blocks can send and receive IR message using the encoding of NEC type.
+You can emit IR to your IR receiver attached on microbit from normal the IR remote control, then the blocks will decode the IR message to Hex.
+You can record the IR message then send the same IR message when you want to emit the same IR message by microbit.
 ![image](images/rec_sample1_en.jpg)

 ## Sample2